bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Yeah.
 Yeah, I think at the time the two better known groups for peer-to-peer in terms of research were Andrews and them.
 Ethan Hillman too, but I think Ethan was not doing peer-to-peer anymore.
-I mean he's like super well known for Glypse attacks, of course.
+I mean he's like super well known for gypse attacks, of course.
 Well, and also Julia for dandelion stuff.
 But it was around that time, you know?
 The interesting things were happening in the peer-to-peer.